 8. Consider Your Reserve Fund

 Staying up-to-date on HOA reserve fund accounting is also important for understanding what will be needed in terms of future replacements and repairs for the community.
-In fact, some states even require reserve studies on a regular basis, such as California and Washington.

 A reserve study will let you know how much money is currently in the reserve fund versus the estimated life remaining and overall condition in certain elements on the property.
 This way, you better know what to expect.